-You must click on the Save button and then the Reboot button for the changes to take Note effect.
+Note You must click on the Save button for the changes to take effect.

-2.4.15.1 Autoprovisioning
+2.4.14.1 Autoprovisioning

 On boot, the device will look for an autoprovisioning server configured on the Autoprovisioning Page or specified as a DHCP option.
 When it finds a server, it will try to download the following (in order of preference):